rahulchauhan025/hunger-buster-/README.md

 # hunger-buster-
-this hunger buster  helps in delivering food from restraunt to needy people  as well as it also provide helps  donation done by people
+this hunger buster  helps in delivering food from restrauant to needy people  as well as it also provide helps  donation done by people